|Year of offer||2018|

 This subject will provide an understanding of your university studies within Victorian schools through a substantial school based experience.

-The subject includes a placement of up to 20 hours within a Victorian school classroom, offering an opportunity to collaborate as a Tertiary Student Assistant (TSA) under the guidance of a qualified teacher.
+The subject includes a placement of 20 hours within a Victorian school classroom, offering an opportunity to collaborate as a Tertiary Student Assistant (TSA) under the guidance of a qualified teacher.

 The subject is structured to provide a school experience for students in one of two main streams: